Welcome

 The Peregrine Centre hosts free face-to-face and online training events on a variety of mental health topics, as requested by practitioners across NSW.
 We offer a mix of professional training led by experts in their field, and group learning opportunities with your peers led by our Local Project Officers; we call these Applied Practice Activities (APAs).

-Trauma Informed Practice – Two Day Training, Cooma
+Trauma Informed Practice – Two Day Training, Albury

 Guided Learning